rezrai1010-source/Raiyan-LinguaFusion/README.md

 Fortunately LinguaFusion does support Ɤ!
 Noto Sans promised no tofu but made Ɤ tofu!
 You can help by asking Google millions of times to add it!
 I'm pretty sure you're seeing this letter as tofu right now!
-If you thought that was it well it's not.
+If you thought that was it, it's not.
 The Heiltsuk language or Háiɫzaqvḷa is a CRITICALLY ENDANGERED LANGUAGE!
 I don't include any combining diacritics but I do have PUA characters for Háiɫzaqvḷa letters like q̓c̓t̓ƛ̓w̓y̓x̌ etc. For example the PUA character E61E looks like q̓ in LinguaFusion.
 While Aboriginal Sans has Combining Diacritical Marks unlike LinguaFusion it also does the same technique I use.